prince-chrismc/conan-center-index/docs/adding_packages/README.md

 # Adding Packages to ConanCenter

-ConanCenter aims to provide the best quality packages open for any open source project.
+ConanCenter aims to provide the best quality packages for any open source project.
-Any C/C++ project can be made available.
+Any C/C++ project can be made available by contributing a "recipe".

 Getting started is easy.
+Try building an existing package with our [developing recipes](developing_recipes_locally.md) tutorial.
+To deepen you understanding, start with the [Folders and Files](folders_and_files.md) guide.

 <!-- toc -->
 ## Contents<!-- endToc -->